klm127/search-exclude/Readme.md

 ### Next Steps

+- Add a button to toggle the extension overall.
-- There is currently no way to disable the extensions.
-This feature will be coming ASAP.
+    - This feature will be coming ASAP.
 For now, navigate to `about:debugging` and remove the extension to stop excluding.
-- The extension should not refresh the page if there are no categories selected either.
+- The extension should not refresh the page if there are no categories currently selected.
 - The CSS needs major overhaul so it looks and feels right
-    - better drop down buttons
+    - ~~better drop down buttons~~
-    - better delete buttons
+    - ~~better delete buttons~~
-    - better add buttons
+    - ~~better add buttons~~
     - better text inputs
 - An appropriate icon is needed
 - Add support for Yahoo, Bing, Startpage.com, quant.com, searchencrypt.com, gibiru, searx.me, and maybe some others.